• Skip to primary navigation

 What is currywurst?

 Currywurst is a fast food dish from Germany.
-It is a steamed pork sausage which is then fried and served usually sliced and the.
-Coated with.
-Curry ketchup sauce.
+It is a steamed pork sausage which is then fried and served, usually sliced, and coated with tomato ketchup sprinkled with curry powder.

 Curry 36 Currywurst best in Berlin